 How surrogacy is different from adoption?

-During adoption, the birth parent(s) sign consent forms for the adoptive parents to become the baby’s legal parents after the baby is born.
-In surrogacy, by contrast, legal documentation established before the pregnancy even occurs states the intended parents are the baby’s parents.
-It is always very clear who the baby’s parents are and will be in surrogacy, which is understood fully by the surrogate, the intended parents, and the law.
-This can be less clear in adoption processes.
+During adoption, the birth parent(s) sign consent forms for the adoptive parents to become the baby's legal parents after the baby is born.
+In surrogacy, by contrast, legal documentation established before the pregnancy even occurs states the intended parents are the baby's parents.

 Is surrogacy a career choice or an act of altruism?

-You may be asking yourself why anyone would agree to carry a baby for someone else for free, and the answer is that most altruistic journeys occur when the surrogate knows the intended parents (though not all – some carriers feel that the feeling of helping a family in such a profound way is compensation enough).
+Compensation in surrogacy can vary.
+Some gestational carriers choose to carry a baby for no or low compensation.
+These are typically referred to as"altruistic" surrogacy journeys.
+Most altruistic journeys occur when the surrogate knows the intended parents (though not all – some carriers feel that the feeling of helping a family in such a profound way is enough compensation).
+Even in altruistic journeys, though, the intended parents typically cover all surrogacy-related costs for the surrogate, including medical bills and legal fees.

 Breaking the stereotypes of U.S. Surrogates

-So should someone expect money in exchange for agreeing to carry a baby for someone else?
-Doesn’t that negate the good deed?
+So, should someone expect money in exchange for agreeing to carry a baby for someone else?
+Doesn't that negate the good deed?
 Are surrogates just financially desperate and looking for fast cash?

-Many feel it is appropriate for the surrogate to be compensated for her time and physical sacrifice.
+Many feel it is appropriate for thesurrogate to be compensatedfor her time and physical sacrifice.
 It can be an opportunity for the surrogate to provide a secure financial backing for her own family while changing the lives of others at the same time – a real win-win!

 Legal issues surrounding surrogacy in the U.S.

 Although surrogacy laws continue to advance, there are still legal hurdles to overcome.
-While there are many states that are considered “surrogacy-friendly,” surrogacy is still not legal in all 50 states.
+While there are many states that are considered "surrogacy-friendly," surrogacy is stillnot legal in all 50 states.

 As assisted reproductive technology continues to advance and legal conundrums continue to arise, we will further explore ethical questions around the different ways families are created and grow.